Hall of Mosses Trail: Why We Didn’t Rush This Short Hike

 What struck me the most about the Hall of Mosses Trail was the scale of the trees and the impressive way they’re grouped together—and how you’re immersed in all of it.

-Some of the moss had already started browning slightly after unusually warm, dry spring weather, but the forest still felt incredibly lush.
+Even though some of the moss had already started browning after an unusually warm, dry spring weather, the forest still felt incredibly lush.

 Nurse Logs & Giant Stumps Make the Forest Feel Ancient